matomo-org/google-tag-manager-matomo-template/README.md

 6. Set the "idSite" and rest of the config as per your choice.
 7. Add a Triggering event, eg "All pages (pageview)".
 8. Click on save and Matomo Tag is installed.

+**Note:** Currently this tag works for Matomo cloud instances only due to url(s) or url patterns need to be mentioned in advance while creating any custom tag.